,

 My colleagues and I have also worked on demonstrating that the MS effects are actually context-dependent.
 That is, under certain circumstances, they may yield different results.
 Specifically, in a new study, we have shown that when participants are primed with a combination of mortality salience and compassionate religious values, their tendency to support violent solutions to the current conflict in the Middle East would be attenuated.
 These findings suggest that hope for reducing religious violence in the world today is unlikely to come from secular pressure, but rather, is likely to depend on the religious community highlighting the core compassionate teachings of love and acceptance.

 In the context of TMT, I have published several other papers and articles on terrorism, political extremism, martyrdom, attachment, common humanity, compassion, and social consensus in such journals as Journal of Personality and Social Psychology, Current Directions in Psychological Science, and Behavioral Sciences of Terrorism and Political Aggression.
-Also, in April 2009, the Association for Psychological Science (APS) introduced me as a rising star in psychological science (APS Observer, Volume 22, Number 4):
+Also, in April 2009, the Association for Psychological Science (APS) named me as a rising star in psychological science (APS Observer, Volume 22, Number 4):

 I am on the editorial boards of the following journals:

-Journal of Social Psychology:
+(2) Journal of Social Psychology (2008-2017)

 I am also interested in such areas as false memory, judgment and decision making, evolutionary psychology, social cognition, and social embodiment.